ilkkamtk/web-ohjelmoinnin-perusteet/typescript.md

 # TypeScript
 - is a superset of JavaScript that adds optional static typing.
-- comes in three parts: programming language, language server, and compiler.
+- consists of three main components: a programming language, a language server, and a compiler.
-- can catch errors such as incomplete refactoring, missing values, and internal contracts within the code base.
+- is capable of catching errors like incomplete refactoring, missing values, and internal codebase contracts.
 - can increase productivity and help developers catch errors early on.
 - provides support for popular JavaScript libraries and frameworks such as React and Node.js.
-- can be used to write code that runs both on the client and server sides.
+- can be used to write code that operates both on the client and server sides.
-- was created by Microsoft in 2012 as an open-source language.
+- was developed by Microsoft in 2012 as an open-source programming language.

 #### Some terminology
-- **[Static Typing](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html#typescript-a-static-type-checker)**: TypeScript adds optional static typing to JavaScript, which enables developers to write code that is more maintainable and easier to debug.
+- **[Static Typing](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html#typescript-a-static-type-checker)**: TypeScript introduces optional static typing to JavaScript, enabling developers to create code that is more maintainable and easier to debug.
 - **[Compiler](https://www.typescriptlang.org/download)**: TypeScript uses a compiler to compile the TypeScript code into JavaScript code.
 - **[TypeScript Declaration Files](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html)**: TypeScript Declaration Files provide type information for external JavaScript libraries and can be used to enable type safety for these libraries.